-Rosetta will replace the Fonts in the event the Fonts do not perform substantially in accordance with the documentation, provided that any such claim is submitted within thirty (30) days of purchase of the licence.
+Rosetta will replace the Fonts in the event that the Fonts should not perform substantially in accordance with the documentation, provided that any such claim is submitted within thirty (30) days of purchase of the licence.
 Your sole recourse is replacement Fonts; no refunds will be granted.
 To submit a claim you must return the Fonts to Rosetta together with a copy of your sales receipt.

 Simply send us an email.
 We are happy to have a look at your work, but at the same time our Type Committee™ is very very picky.
 It does not matter where you studied, or if you studied, type design formally.
-Having a non-Latin component at the time of the release is not obligatory.
+Having a non-Latin component at the time of the release is not obligatory either.
 You need to show mature type design skills, the ability to achieve consistency, articulate your ideas in your design, and the willingness to suffer when everything is rethought repeatedly!

 Right now, we are not accepting any interns.

 The term complex script is used to describe scripts that require complex text layout features in order to ensure correct text shaping that allows the display of a given language adequately.
 Such complex scripts may need to make use of one or all of the following features: combining marks, glyph reordering and splitting, contextual shaping, specific rules for word breaks and justification.
 The shapes themselves might not be complex.

 Indic and Arabic scripts are typical examples of complex scripts.

 These days the terms typeface and font are often used interchangeably.
 However, the former refers to the design ideas, the latter refers to their software or material implementation.

 Hinting refers to special instructions in fonts which control the rasterisation process in low resolutions.
 In other words, better hinting means better performance of a font on the screen in small sizes.
 Hinting can be automated or manual.
 The latter usually means good appearance in text sizes (around conventional 10–16 pixels sizes) on screen, auto-hinting is sufficient for display sizes (ca. 18 pixels and above).

 However, the best way to judge the performance of webfonts is to compare screenshots from various platforms.
-See ‘Web performance section’ for each of our type families for details.

 A type family often comprises a broad array of variants (or styles) across the following categories: weight, width, upright/italic, ….